About the Program

 Katarzyna Zacha, Lecturer.

-Ronelle Alexander, Professor Emeritus.
+Ronelle Alexander, Professor Emeritus, Professor of the Graduate School.
 Slavic languages and literatures, Balkan Slavic dialectology, Balkan linguistics, language contact, oral tradition, Parry-Lord theory of oral composition, South Slavic epic singers, issues of language and identity.

 + Robert P. Hughes, Professor Emeritus.
 Critical theory, comparative literature, Slavic languages and literatures, Pushkin, Russian and European modernism, Russian poetry, Nabokov, Russian prose in the 1920s, Khodasevich's poetry, forms of autobiography, Andrei Belyi.

-Olga Matich, Professor Emeritus.
+Olga Matich, Professor Emeritus, Professor of the Graduate School.
 Slavic languages and literatures, Russian symbolism and post-Stalin literature, women in Russian literature, Zinaida Gippius, Russian emigre literature, conceptualization of love in Russian culture, theory and practice of private life.

 Johanna Nichols, Professor Emeritus.
 Slavic languages and literatures, Slavic languages, syntax, historical linguistics, typology, including historical typology, linguistic geography and areal linguistics, languages of northern Eurasia, particularly languages of the Caucasus.